mojodna/osm2orc/README.md

 LOCATION 's3://osm-pds/changesets/';
 ```

-**NOTE**: `osm-pds` is in AWS's `us-east-1` region, so please make sure that you're using Athena in the same region, for both performance and cost reasons.
+**NOTE**: `osm-pds` is in AWS's `us-east-1` region, so please ensure that
+you're using Athena in the same region, for both performance and cost reasons.

-The schemas should also work with Presto, Spark, and Hive, although the location protocol may need to be changed to `s3a:` and `hadoop-aws-2.7.3.jar` and `aws-java-sdk-1.7.4.jar` (*not* the latest) must be available in your `CLASSPATH`.
+The schemas should also work with Presto, Trino, Spark, and Hive.

 ## Sample Queries